dfo-mar-odis/shinySpatialApp/README.md

 5. Routinely Pull (i.e. git fetch + git merge) from origin/master to deal with any conflicts `git pull origin master`

-6. Once the original issue is fixed, ensure the report can still be generated through the app.
+6. Once the original issue is fixed, ensure the report can still be generated through the app and that the test suite passes: `testthat::testdir("app/tests")`

 7. If everything still runs correctly, make a pull request from github website to merge `my_dev_branch` into `master`.